 Besides just adding important dates and events to you calendars, you can also create a weekly to-do list as part of your Sunday Routine ideas.
 This is different than updating your calendar with important events and appointments.

 Rachel from A Mother Far From Home suggests making a list of things that you want to accomplish in a 7 day period, which is much less intimidating than adding EVERYTHING that you want to get done (but probably won’t have time for!) to your list.

 Your weekly to-do list could include errands to run and special chores that you want to complete for the week.
-For more ideas of things to add to your weekly to-do list, visit her blog here.

 Did you know that clutter and mess causes stress in women?
 Yup, it’s been scientifically proven.

 So in order to have a stress-free week with kids, set aside a half hour in your Sunday Routine to tidy up the house a bit.